-100 Millisecond Minimum Output: Two modes of operation are available for the CALL outputs of the detector when operating in the Presence Mode.
-Normal Mode or 100 Millisecond Minimum Output Mode is selected by means of DIP switch 2 on the two-position DIP switch module located in the upper right quadrant of the PC board.
-When this switch is in the OFF position, the CALL outputs stay on only as long as the detection zone is occupied.
-When this switch is in the ON position, every CALL output will have a minimum duration of 100 milliseconds.
-This feature is used to ensure that CALLs output by the detector will be seen by the controller.
-Some controllers do not check the detector outputs often enough to catch very short detection events (<100 ms).
-This feature forces all detection events less than 100 milliseconds long to be 100 milliseconds long.
-The factory default setting of this feature is OFF (100 Millisecond Minimum Output Off).
+When the detector is operating in Presence Mode, two modes of operation are available for the CALL outputs.
+Normal mode or 100 ms Minimum Output mode is selected via DIP switch 2 on the two-position DIP switch module located near the upper right corner of the PC board.
+When DIP switch 2 is in the OFF position, the CALL outputs stay on only as long as the detection zone is occupied.
+When DIP switch 2 is in the ON position, every CALL output will have a minimum duration of 100 ms.

-5.4 LOOP FAIL INDICATIONS
+5.6 LOOP FAIL INDICATIONS

 The Detect / Fail LED for each channel indicates loop failure problems according to the following table.
 The Detect / Fail LED is illuminated in a red state to provide an indication of either a current or prior out of tolerance (loop failure) condition.
 A continuous ON (red) state indicates that a current open loop failure condition or an inductance change condition of greater than +25% exists.
-A one Hz (red) flash rate indicates that a current shorted loop failure condition or an inductance change condition of greater than -25% exists.
+A one Hz (red) flash rate indicates that a current shorted loop failure condition or an inductance change condition or an inductance change condition of greater than +25% exists.
 If the loop self heals, the channel will resume operation in a normal manner except that the Detect / Fail LED will begin to flash at a rate of three 50 millisecond (red) flashes per second, thus providing an alert that the channel has experienced a prior loop failure condition.

-Detect / Fail LED Meaning

-OFF No Loop Failure

-Open Loop Failure

-Solid ON (Red) or

-Inductance change condition of greater than +25% exists

-One Hz flash rate (Red) Shorted Loop Failure

-(50% Duty Cycle) or

-(50% Duty Cycle) Inductance change condition of greater than -25% exists

-Three 50 ms (Red) flashes per second Loop Failure condition occurred but no longer exists
+Detect / Fail LED Meaning OFF No Loop Failure Solid ON (Red) Open Loop Failure or Inductance change condition of greater than +25% exists One Hz flash rate (Red) (50% Duty Cycle) Shorted Loop Failure or Inductance change condition of greater than -25% exists Three 50 ms (Red) flashes per second Loop Failure condition occurred but no longer exists

-5.5 RESETTING THE DETECTOR
+5.7 RESETTING THE DETECTOR